Thailand arrests second 'important' suspect in Bangkok blast probe

 Police also said they had transferred 22 officers from their posts for negligence.
 The transfers came just a day after the police chief promised a reward to investigators for making the first arrest.

-Police have been criticized for an erratic investigation, which had made little progress until the weekend.
+Police have been criticised for an erratic investigation, which had made little progress until the weekend.
 Police issued arrest warrants for a Thai woman and a foreign man on Monday.

 The woman, Wanna Suansuant, has contacted authorities and would meet police, Somyot said on Tuesday.
 He gave no details.

-Her family told police on Monday she traveled to Turkey to work with her partner and child two to three months ago.
+Her family told police on Monday she travelled to Turkey to work with her partner and child two to three months ago.

 Thai authorities have been looking into a possible Turkish connection.
 Fake Turkish passports were seized and police requested a Turkish translator to assist in questioning the 28-year-old man they arrested on Saturday.